-What is trade logistics?
+What is retail logistics?

 How does retail logistics work?

-What is the goal of retail logistics?
+What is the aim of retail logistics?

-In relation to the increasing digitalization and customer expectations, retail logistics has taken on a very important and significant role now and in the future.
-This means that without a good strategy and a carefully thought-out concept, there is no well-functioning retail logistics for the industry as well as for the retail sector.
-Only through constant further development and change of individual logistics processes of trade and distribution logistics can all customer requirements be met and thus the profit of a company maximized."
+In terms of increasing digitalization and customer expectations, retail logistics has taken on a very important and significant role now and in the future.
+This means that without a good strategy and a carefully thought-out concept, there can be no well-functioning retail logistics for either industry or retail.
+Only by constantly developing and changing individual logistics processes in retail and distribution logistics can all customer requirements be met and a company's profits maximized."
 Back to Glossary Index